Brownfield Land Register

 - Part 2 is currently optional and comprises those sites from Part 1 where the local planning authority has decided to grant planning permission in principle for residential development subject to requirements set out in the Regulations

-In December 2018, we published Part 1 of the Brownfield Land Register, but have not prepared Part 2 at this stage.
+We have published Part 1 of the Brownfield Land Register, but have not prepared a Part 2 at this stage.

 More detailed information on brownfield land registers is provided below.